How to watch the SpaceX Crew Dragon manned spacecraft launch

 - On TV: Your local CBS station

 - Live stream online: Pre-launch coverage begins 12 p.m.
-EDT Wednesday in the video player above.
+ET on Wednesday in the video player above.
 Watch live launch coverage on CBSN — in the player above and on your mobile or streaming device.

 - 24 hours of live coverage: A live stream of the mission will continue in the video player above for more than 24 hours, until the Crew Dragon docks at the space station on Thursday, May 28.